 Before you can refinance, you first have to make sure you’re eligible.
 While different lenders will have varying requirements, here are some common determining factors:

 - A good credit score.
 As you saw when you first took out your mortgage, lenders zero in on your credit score to determine how reliable you are in paying off your debts.
 If your credit score is high, then you can score a lower interest rate.
 At minimum, you should make sure your credit score hasn’t dropped, or you might not have the leverage to get a better deal on a refinance.

 - At least 20% equity.
 It’s generally not advisable to refinance before you have at least 20% equity in your home.
 While it’s possible to refinance with less, you’ll likely be charged a higher interest rate, and have to pay for private mortgage insurance.

-- Low DTI ratio.
+- Low DTI.
 One of the aspects of your finances that your lender will look into is your debt-to-income ratio, which is a percentage calculated by adding up your monthly debt payments and dividing it by your monthly income.
-You’ll want to keep your DTI ratio low, as a high figure can indicate that you’re more likely to miss a mortgage payment.
+You’ll want to keep your DTI low, as a high figure can indicate that you’re more likely to miss a mortgage payment.

 - All the required documents.
 Just like when you applied for your initial mortgage, your lender likely will ask to see pay stubs, W-2s (or 1099s), and monthly bank statements.

 5. How Much Will It Cost To Refinance?